wjayee/tp/docs/UserGuide.md

 Format: `add n/NAME i/ID g/SEX s/SPECIES b/BREED db/DOB da/DOA`

 * ID must be a unique 4 digit number.
 * SEX must be either `male` or `female`.
+Note that it is NOT case-sensitive.
-* DOB and DOA must be in the format `YYYYMMDD`.
+* DOB and DOA must be in the format `YYYYMMDD`. e.g. `20190101` for 1st January 2019.
 * Species and breed can only be alphabetic with only a single space between words.
+There can only be a maximum of 2 words in the species and breed.

 Examples:
 * `add n/Pookie i/1234 g/MALE db/2019-01-01 da/2019-02-02 s/Dog b/Poodle`